Skip to main content

 • The time-linked vignette is used for tolls in Bulgaria, Austria, Romania, Switzerland, Slovakia, Slovenia, the Czech Republic and Hungary, which are regulated very differently.
 The vignette is purchased in advance at border crossings in all sales points with a vignette symbol and, for example, at gas stations and post offices.

-Tolls in European countries: Spain, France, Italy, Portugal and Croatia
+Tolls in European countries: Spain, France, Italy, Portugal

 In Europe, there are route-related tolls in more than ten countries, including France, Italy, Croatia, Poland, Portugal and Spain.
 Whereas some parts of the highway and expressway network may not be subject to tolls.